 Dream Center staff provide information and academic counseling to new and continuing undocumented students.
 Students can receive assistance with Nonresident Tuition Exemption forms, Dream Act application for financial aid, scholarship information, and more.
 You can visit the Dream Center webpage for more information and resources.

 Students who need to submit financial aid documents are encouraged to do so as soon as possible.
 These documents can be submitted to the Financial Aid Office by mail, email or fax.
 Failure to complete your financial aid file may result in your funds being delayed.

-- Health education
+- Health counseling and education